dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 ## Creating a new monitoring environment configuration

 **Request configuration**

 Lets have a look at the configuration of this request so we can understand what will happen when we execute it.

 This is a Post request that leverages the cluster v2 API endpoint environments.
 By making a request to this API enpoint we will create a single new environment on our managed cluster.
-The environment will be named 'TechLab-Managed-Cluster-Automation-x' where the x is  unique number that starts at 1 and will cound upward eachtime your execute the request to make sure the value us unique.
+The environment will be named `TechLab-Managed-Cluster-Automation-x` where the x is  unique number that starts at 1 and will cound upward eachtime your execute the request to make sure the value us unique.
 Each request will create a single environment, seprate request are required if you wish to create multiple environments.

 **Paramaters**

-By supplying the paramater createToken=true a token with the permission 'Token management' is created when creating a new environment.
+By supplying the paramater createToken=true a token with the permission `Token management` is created when creating a new environment.
 This token is then returned in the response body.
 It can be used within the newly created environment to create other tokens for configuring this environment.
 We are creating this token so we can use it in our next request to create an API token on our new environment with agent install rights.

 **Headers**

 We will supply 2 headers in this request;
 Key | Value | Description
 ------------ | ------------- | -------------